KhoaLeTea/DataMiningProject/README.md

 then choose the necessary materials from the GUI.

+[RapidMiner](https://rapidminer.com/), [Jupyter](http://jupyter.org/) or [Anaconda](https://www.continuum.io/downloads) or your preferred method of running .ipynb files also required for running all analyses and files.

 ## Questions
 * What are the most common issues in a poorly-reviewed business?
 Do these issues correlate with any attributes?
   * Answer here